crestaa/crestaa/README.md

 # 👋 Hi there, I'm Gabriele

 ## About Me
 - 📚 M. Sc.
-Student @ UniPD
+Student, Computer Science @ UniPD
 - 📍 Based in Italy
 - 🔬 Passionate about cutting-edge technologies and their applications